Description And Comments

 It's Tough to Be a Bug! is an uproarious 3-D film about the difficulties of being a very small creature and features some of the characters from the Disney/Pixar film A Bug's Life.
 It's Tough to Be a Bug! is similar to Muppet*Vision in that it combines a 3-D film with an arsenal of tactile and visual special effects.
 In our view, the special effects are a bit overdone and the film somewhat disjointed.
 Even so, we rate the Bug as not to be missed.

-Because it's situated in one of the sleepier themed areas, Bug is not usually under attack from the hordes until late morning.
-This should make It's Tough to Be a Bug! the easiest of the park's top attractions to see.
+Because this attraction is situated in one of the sleepier themed areas, Bug is not usually under attack from the hordes until late morning.
+This should make It’s Tough to Be a Bug! the easiest of the park’s top attractions to see.
+Lately, It’s Tough to Be a Bug! has periodically been preempted in favor of 4-D feature-film previews promoting Disney’s latest potential blockbusters, like Zootopia and the live-action remake of The Jungle Book.
+Check it out if you’re interested in a supersized trailer of an upcoming movie, accompanied by bursts of wind and water.

 Be advised that It's Tough to Be a Bug! is very intense and that the special effects will do a number on young children as well as anyone who is squeamish about insects.
 Check out the following comments from readers who saw It's Tough to Be a Bug! at Walt Disney World.
 First, from a mother of two from Mobile, Alabama: